emonkak/feedpon/README.md

 - Firefox

-    You can install Add-on from [AMO](https://addons.mozilla.org/firefox/addon/feedpon/).
+    You can install Add-on from [Mozilla Add-ons](https://addons.mozilla.org/firefox/addon/feedpon/).

+- Android & iOS

+    Sorry.
+This app has not been uploaded to Google Play and App Store.
+    You need to build and install this app yourself.
+    Please read [Cordova Document](https://cordova.apache.org/docs/en/latest/guide/cli/index.html) for build and installation.